eReefs/ereefs.github.io/docs/index.md

       <div class="vignette-content">
         <h2 class="white-shadowed-text">Close links with Intervention and restoration</h2>
         <p class="white-shadowed-text">
           Bleaching and COTS outbreaks are two major threats to the Great Barrier Reef both significantly reducing coral cover and reef biodiversity.
 To build more resilient reefs, we collaborate with research programs targeted at intervention and restoration.
-Read more... (manually link to ereefs in action)
+          <a class="light-blue-links" href="/research/reef_2050_plan_overview">Read more</a>
         </p>
       </div>
     </div>